Inteliboi/ShareX-Custom-Upload/README.md

 ## Features
 - Based in PHP!
 Run it on your cPanel!
-- Made by the one and only `memex#3981` on Discord

 ## Install
 1. Upload `upload.php` to your web server and chmod to `777`.